noahbenson/Air.jl/README.md

 julia> notes = Actor{PVector{String}}(pfill("", 0))
 Actor{PArray{String,1}}(@1j6NGQzgacH: String[])

-# It is safe to read actors at any time; this similar to reading Ref values.
+# It is safe to read actors at any time, similar to reading Volatile values.
 julia> notes[]
 0-element PArray{String,1}

-# We can define a function that sends a log to the message.
+# We can define a function that sends a message to the log.
 The send function
 # requires that the first argument be a function, to be run in the actor's
 # thread, whose one parameter is the current value of actor and whose return
 # value is the updated value for the actor.